MandySpaan/CuteCakes_BasicWebsite/README.md

 # CuteCakes Website

 Welcome to the CuteCakes project.
 This is my very first project as an assignment for the Bootcamp Full Stack Developer course by GeeksHubs.
-Please don't judge the looks of it hahah, this project's aim was to dive into the functionality and practice the very basics of HTML and CSS.
+The project's aim was to dive into the functionality and practice the very basics of HTML and CSS.

 ## Project Structure